-Residents at our Woodland Grove care home show off their moves at weekly hip hop dance class
+Residents at our Woodland Grove care home in Loughton show off their moves at weekly hip hop dance class

 The sounds of Frank Sinatra and Elvis Presley have been replaced by old school hip hop at our Woodland Grove care home on Saturday mornings.